 - Three hours of MFA workshop (ENCW 7310 or ENCW 7610)

 - Three hours of a graduate-level literature course taught by a creative writing faculty member

 - Six hours of non-topical research (ENCW 8999)

 In an MFA's first spring semester at UVA, they also take a one-credit pedagogy class, ENPG 8800, which meets once a week for fifty minutes.
 The pedagogy course helps MFAs design a creative writing course that meets university, department, and program requirements, and also includes MFA observations of current 2300/2600 sections as well as master lectures by the faculty.

 Deviating from Standard Coursework

 MFA students can deviate from this standard coursework, but they are required to complete our program's Deviation Form, gathering the required faculty and staff approvals and signatures before the semester's drop deadline.
 It is the student's responsibility to make sure their courses fulfill all program and graduation requirements.

 The literature courses our MFAs usually take are listed above.
 However, MFA students can substitute approved graduate-level coursework in the English Department, approved graduate-level courses from other departments, or approved graduate-level independent studies in literature for the standard MFA literature courses.
 Please submit a Deviation Form to complete your registration.
-MFAs can take 5000-level workshops in the alternate genre for some of their literature credits (i.e. students in our fiction track can take ENCW 5310; poets can take ENCW 5610).
-Undergraduate courses cannot be used to fufill any of our graduate-level requirements and must be taken at the student's own expense.
+MFAs can take 5000-level workshops in the alternate genre for some of their literature credits (i.e. students in our fiction track can take ENCW 5310; poets can take ENCW 5610), pending advisor and program approval.